iampm03/RSVP-Movies-Case-Study/README.md

 actors: Information about actors (Actor ID, Name, Movie ID)

-Project Structure:
+# Project Structure:

 queries: Contains SQL scripts for various analyses

-data: (Optional) Contains sample data files or links to data sources

 results: Contains results of the analyses, such as charts, tables, and summary reports

-Key Analyses
+# Key Analysis:

 Movie Trends Analysis:
 Identify the most popular genres over the years.